Kaki Bukit, Singapore: Road

 The Kallang-Paya Lebar Expressway (KPE) found north-west of Kaki Bukit has one exit (Exit 6) which leads to the estate.
 North and south bound, entrances and exits for KPE near Kaki Bukit are not adjacent to each other.
 Exit 9 of the Pan Island Expressway (PIE) which is found a short distance south of the estate leads towards the estate too.
 In addition, Bartley Road East that cuts through Kaki Bukit is part of a semi-expressway Outer Ring Road System that stretches from Queenstown to Tampines.

 Industries

 Aside from the high tech industrial companies and warehouses located at the industrial estate.
 The area is also home to many other industries including the automobile industry that cater to vehicle inspection, learning and maintenance.
-The Singapore Armed Forces (SAF) Driving School located in Kaki Bukit Camp together with the neighbouring Comfort Delgro Driving School in Ubi makes L-plate learning drivers a common sight in the area.
+The Singapore Armed Forces (SAF) Driving School located in Kaki Bukit Camp together with the neighbouring ComfortDelGro Driving School in Ubi makes L-plate learning drivers a common sight in the area.
 Waterworks is also another important industry in the area.
 Jalan Eunos Service Reservoir is the main supplier of water in the east of Singapore, it receives its water from the PUB Bedok Waterworks which treats water collected from the nearby Bedok Reservoir.
 This service reservoir then stores and pumps the treated water to various neighbourhoods in the east.